Colgate reviewing Chinese toothpaste brand Darlie amid debate on racial inequality

-LONDON (Reuters) - Colgate-Palmolive (CL.N) on Thursday said it was working to review and evolve its Chinese toothpaste brand, Darlie, the latest in a string of brand reassessments amid a U.S. debate on racial inequality.
+LONDON, June 18 (Reuters) - Colgate-Palmolive on Thursday said it was working to review and evolve its Chinese toothpaste brand, Darlie, the latest in a string of brand reassessments amid a U.S. debate on racial inequality.

 Darlie is a Chinese brand owned by Colgate and its joint venture partner Hawley & Hazel.